beicause/bevy_basisu_loader/README.md

 3. No support for Web.
 Bevy can't be compiled to `wasm32-unknown-emscripten` and `basis-universal-rs` can't be compiled to `wasm32-unknown-unknown`
 4. It compiles both the encoder and transcoder and includes transcoding formats not supported by wgpu, which increases binary size

-This plugin adds a loader for Basis Universal KTX2 textures with support for ETC1S, UASTC LDR and USATC HDR, and web support through JavaScript glue to call [Basis Universal](https://github.com/BinomialLLC/basis_universal/) C++ library compiled with `wasm32-unknown-emscripten` which includes only the transcoder and necessary transcoding formats.
+This plugin adds a loader for Basis Universal KTX2 textures with support for ETC1S, UASTC LDR and USATC HDR, and web support through JavaScript glue to call [Basis Universal](https://github.com/BinomialLLC/basis_universal/) C++ library compiled with Emscripten which includes only the transcoder and necessary transcoding formats.

 This doesn't include BasisU encoder.
 To encode textures to `.ktx2`, use the command line tool in [Basis Universal](https://github.com/BinomialLLC/basis_universal/?tab=readme-ov-file#compressing-and-unpacking-ktx2basis-files) repo.